Computable analysis on the space of marked groups

-The hypotheses of the lemma then allow us to recognize when the group $H$ is in $P$ and the quotient $G/H$ is in $Q$. \end{proof} This lemma can be used directly to show that the properties of being virtually nilpotent or virtually cyclic are $\Lambda_{WP}$-semi-decidable.
-Note that virtually cyclic and virtually nilpotent groups are all finitely presented and have solvable word problem, since the property ``being finitely presented and having solvable word problem'' is stable under taking finite extensions -indeed, it is even invariant under quasi-isometry (see for instance \cite{Sapir2011}). \begin{cor} The set of virtually cyclic groups is open in $\mathcal{G}$ and $\Lambda_{WP}$-semi-decidable. \end{cor}
+The hypotheses of the lemma then allow us to recognize when the group $H$ is in $P$ and the quotient $G/H$ is in $Q$. \end{proof} This lemma can be used directly to show that the properties of being virtually nilpotent or virtually cyclic are $\rho_{WP}$-semi-decidable.
+Note that virtually cyclic and virtually nilpotent groups are all finitely presented and have solvable word problem, since the property ``being finitely presented and having solvable word problem'' is stable under taking finite extensions -indeed, it is even invariant under quasi-isometry (see for instance \cite{Sapir2011}). \begin{cor} The set of virtually cyclic groups is open in $\mathcal{G}$ and $\rho_{WP}$-semi-decidable. \end{cor}

-\begin{proof} Apply Lemma \ref{lem:SemiDecidable and quotients} with $P$ being the set of cyclic groups and $Q$ the set of finite groups, to prove that the set of virtually cyclic groups $\Lambda_{WP}$-semi-decidable.
+\begin{proof} Apply Lemma \ref{lem:SemiDecidable and quotients} with $P$ being the set of cyclic groups and $Q$ the set of finite groups, to prove that the set of virtually cyclic groups $\rho_{WP}$-semi-decidable.

 Analyzing the way the algorithm that stops on word-problem algorithms for virtually cyclic groups thus obtained works, one sees that the proof it produces of the fact that a group is virtually cyclic consists in finitely many relations.
-Those relations define an open set that contains only virtually cyclic groups. \end{proof} \begin{cor} The set of virtually nilpotent groups is open in $\mathcal{G}$ and $\Lambda_{WP}$-semi-decidable. \end{cor}
+Those relations define an open set that contains only virtually cyclic groups. \end{proof} \begin{cor} The set of virtually nilpotent groups is open in $\mathcal{G}$ and $\rho_{WP}$-semi-decidable. \end{cor}

-\begin{proof} Apply Lemma \ref{lem:SemiDecidable and quotients} with $P$ being the set of nilpotent groups and $Q$ the set of finite groups.